jhoodsmith/blog-source/content/posts/creating-hugo-blog-post.md

     ```

 2. Configure Emacs to automatically create markdown files after saving the org source:

-    Add the following to the file `.dir-locals.el` in blog root
+    This is accomplished by adding the following Emacs Lisp expression to
+    `.dir-locals.el` in the project root.

     ```elisp
     ((org-mode . ((eval . (org-hugo-auto-export-mode)))))